openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    Throughput plot

-In the new figure, we should see that the traffic has reached the saturation point at 7.5 Mb/s.
+In the new figure, we should see that the traffic has reached the saturation point at 7.3 Mb/s.

 Another interesting figure is the relation of offered traffic versus the packet delay, evaluated as a probability function.
-This can be done by choosing a ``PDF/CDF/CCDF`` graph in the ``Figure`` menu and plotting the probe `` wimac.top.packet.incoming.delay_BS_Id1_PDF.
+This can be done by choosing a ``PDF/CDF/CCDF`` graph in the ``Figure`` menu and plotting the probe ``wimac.top.packet.incoming.delay_BS_Id1_PDF``

 The Packet Delay is only meaningful in underload, because the infinite delay of lost or droped packets in overload is not considered in this metric.
-From the previous figure we can derive the saturation throughput of 7.5 Mb/s.
-Therefore we deselect the last two simulations with a  ``offeredTraffic`` beyond 7.5Mb/s.
+From the previous figure we can derive the saturation throughput.
+Therefore we deselect the last two simulations with a  ``offeredTraffic`` beyond 7.3Mb/s.
 In the ``Configure Graph`` menu which called with the botton next to ''Draw'' button, we select the ``Line markers`` as ``None``